marlonecobos/rangemap/README.md

 ##### Using occurrences and administrative areas

+An example of using both occurrences and administrative areas for creating species ranges with the function *rangemap\_bound* is presented below.
+This option may be useful when these two types of infromation complement the knowledge of the species distribution.

 ``` r
 # getting the data from GBIF
 species <- name_lookup(query = "Dasypus kappleri",